Ilie Cătărău: Pângărați and the "Nationalist-Revolutionary Party"

 At Iași, Cătărău kept company with other Bessarabian refugees, among them Okhrana informant Alexis Nour.
 By April 1917, Cătărău had come into contact with the leftist Labor Party, founded by George Diamandy, Nicolae L. Lupu, and Grigore Trancu-Iași.
 He then left for Bessarabia, where, as a nominal Labor Party representative, he contacted the autonomist National Moldavian Party (PNM).
 The PNM registered Cătărău's mission as an oddity, and refused to deal with the Romanian leftists.
 Cătărău returned to Romania as a radical competitor of Laborite politics, and founded his own republican-dictatorial group, the "Romanian Nationalist-Revolutionary Party" (PNRR, also known as the "Group of Romanian Nationalist Revolutionaries").
 It had a self-contradictory program, celebrating the glories of "Greater Romania" and "Free Russia".

 This political enterprise counted among its recruits the Bessarabian Simeon G. Murafa, who also brought in Romulus Cioflec as a Transylvanian contact.
 In his published memoirs, Cioflec provides detail on Cătărău's designs for a revolution in Romania-proper; when asked about whether anyone was helping him from across the Romanian border, Cătărău supposedly hinted that he expected support from Octavian Goga, the nationalist poet.
 Porsenna, who read one of his manifestos, noted that it urged Romanians to "revolt and join their Russian brethren in an uprising for the sake of liberty".
-More in detail, the PNRR promised universal suffrage, wealth redistribution, immediate land reform, and application of the homestead principle in agriculture, as well as allusing to a "second point" of policy, which remained unpublished.
+More in detail, the PNRR promised universal suffrage, wealth redistribution, immediate land reform, and application of the homestead principle in agriculture, as well as alluding to a "second point" of policy, which remained unpublished.